dhiradc/AIPM_Projects/Mail_AIProject/Readme.md

 Overview

 The AI-Powered Automated Downtime Mailing System is an end-to-end automation tool designed to eliminate the manual effort required to prepare downtime-related email communications.
-Campaign managers and operations teams often spend hours extracting items from Excel sheets, calculating date windows, standardizing system names, and preparing email drafts.
+Release managers and operations teams often spend hours extracting items from Excel sheets, calculating date windows, standardizing system names, and preparing email drafts.

 This system automates the entire workflow — from reading the input files to generating polished .eml email drafts ready for review and sending.